 Why attend the seminar?

-Through rich dialogue, reflection, and skill-building, participants will gain fresh insights and practical strategies to navigate complex societal challenges in their communities and organizations—all while engaging with a global cohort in one of the world’s most iconic cities.
+Join us in Paris at the historic American Cathedral for a leadership experience.
+Through rich dialogue, reflection, and skill-building, participants will gain fresh insights and practical strategies for navigating complex societal challenges in their communities and organizations—all while engaging with a global cohort in one of the world’s most iconic cities.

 Our facilitator